larikaweb/font-choice-assistant/demo/README.md

 # Demo App

-Next.js demo for the Font Choice Assistant MVP.
+Optional Next.js integration demo for Font Choice Assistant.

 ## What it does